In defining viral marketing, many creative descriptions have been put forward.

 Great news for content marketers, practically useful material was shown to be highly viral.
 People like sharing “news you can use” because they want to help others and look good for doing so.

-As I’ve mentioned before, in the world of marketing, transportation leads to persuasion, because it’s so easy for us to get wrapped up in a good tale.
+In the world of marketing, transportation leads to persuasion, because it’s so easy for us to get wrapped up in a good tale.
 If you’ll recall the viral attention that the Red Paperclip story received, it was all because people simply had to know what happened next in the tale.

 The “why” of a viral success story is not so easily explained through this sort of examination, however.